Flexible Fractional Repetition Codes for Distributed Storage Networks: Related Work on Fractional Repetition Codes

 The first construction of a special-case FR code appeared in \cite{rashmi2009explicit,shah2012distributed} (although not termed FR initially).
 The code construction in there was based on encoding the file first using an MDS code and then assigning the encoded packets to the edges of a complete graph.
 This code construction achieves the MBR point of RCs with $d=n-1$.
 Shortly after, the concept of assigning MDS-coded packets to edges of graphs was generalized to hypergraphs and the term ``FR codes'' was coined in \cite{el2010fractional}, in which the MDS code was referred to as the \emph{outer code} and the repetition code as the \emph{inner code}.
-These codes include the previous code construction in \cite{rashmi2009explicit,shah2012distributed} as special cases.

 In FR codes, the number of times packets are replicated in the network is termed the repetition degree.
 FR codes with repetition degree 2 were proposed in \cite{el2010fractional} based on regular graphs and are shown to achieve the MBR point of RCs with BHS if and only if $n\cdot d$ is even.
 Utilizing Steiner systems, \cite{el2010fractional} was able to construct FR codes for when the repetition degree is larger than 2.
-The higher the repetition degree the more robust the FR code is since a repetition of $r\geq 2$ times means that the helper of a newcomer can be one of any $r-1$ other nodes that store the same copy of the packet.

-A subsequent work \cite{pawar2011dress} proposed DRESS codes that are randomly constructed codes utilizing the same code construction idea of FR codes.
-Reference \cite{koo2011scalable} presented graph-based constructions of Steiner systems that translate into FR codes.
-Those constructions are for the case when the repetition degree is much smaller than the storage allowed per node.
-FR code constructions using {\em resolvable designs} were given in \cite{olmez2012repairable} that are able to cover a set of parameters not covered by Steiner systems.
+A subsequent work \cite{pawar2011dress} proposed DRESS codes that are randomly constructed codes utilizing the idea of FR codes.
+Reference \cite{koo2011scalable} presented graph-based constructions of Steiner systems that translate into FR codes for repetition degrees that are much smaller than the storage allowed per node.
+FR code constructions using {\em resolvable designs} were given in \cite{olmez2016fractional} that are able to cover a set of parameters not covered by Steiner systems.
 Moreover, \cite{zhu2014general} gave FR constructions for storage networks with heterogeneous numbers of helpers.
-On a different note, FR codes were used as local codes in \cite{kamath2013explicit}, and \cite{olmez2013replication} gave FR code constructions with local repair, specifically, with $d<k$ using the RCs notation.